virresh/coala-quickstart/README.rst

 several languages, including popular languages such as C/C++, Python, JavaScript, CSS, Java.

-Please note that you will want do manually adapt the configuration to your needs!
+Please note that you will want to manually adapt the configuration to your needs!

 -----